 While small dog syndrome occurs – of course – in small breeds, it is not caused by the dog’s size, but rather by the way that owners tend to treat lap dogs.
 Generally, the larger and more powerful a dog is, the more proactive owners are in making sure their dog is well-trained and well-behaved.

-If someone acquires a Belgian Malinois puppy, they are very likely to take great care to take their dog to training classes, socialize him and provide adequate exercise.
-With smaller dogs, however, many owners think that they are not only low-weight but also low-maintenance.
+If someone acquires a Belgian Malinois puppy, they are very likely to take great care to take their dog to training classes, socialize it and provide adequate exercise.
+With smaller dogs, however, many owners think that they are not only low-weight but also low-maintenance which is usually wrong.

-They neglect to take their dog to puppy and obedience classes, skip out on walks, and don’t socialize him.
+They neglect to take their dog to puppy and obedience classes, skip out on walks, and don’t socialize their pup.
 As the dog enters adolescence, the lack of these crucial elements of puppy raising becomes evident in difficult and frustrating behaviors.

 Bad genes – or bad training?